 We have historically obtained our funding from our utilization of the remaining proceeds from our initial public offering, offset by positive or negative cash flow from our operations, and most recently from the sale of shares of our common stock to D4 Holdings in February 2009 and borrowings under our loan agreements with D4 Holdings.
 These proceeds are maintained as cash, restricted cash, and short and long term investments.
 We have sustained significant operating losses in recent periods, which have led to a significant reduction in our cash reserves.

-As of March 31, 2011, we had negative working capital equal to approximately \$2.9 million as well as negative stockholders' equity equal to approximately \$2.6 million.
-We believe that we will continue to experience losses and increased negative working capital and negative stockholders' equity in the near future, and that we will not be able to return to positive cash flow before we require additional capital (in addition to any further amounts we may borrow from D4 Holdings under the Third Loan Agreement) in the near term.
-We may experience difficulties accessing the equity and debt markets and raising such capital, and there can be no assurace that we will be able to raise such additional capital on favorable terms or at all.
+As of June 30, 2011, we had negative working capital equal to approximately \$3.7 million as well as negative stockholders' equity equal to approximately \$3.4 million.
+We believe that we will continue to experience losses and increased negative working capital and negative stockholders' equity in the near future, and that we will not be able to return to positive cash flow before we require additional capital in the near term.
+We are currently negotiating with D4 Holdings to obtain additional debt financing that we expect should be sufficient to cover our liquidity needs approximately through the end of 2011.
+After that time, we may experience difficulties accessing the equity and debt markets and raising such capital, and there can be no assurance that we will be able to raise such additional capital on favorable terms or at all.
 If additional funds are raised through the issuance of equity securities, our existing stockholders will experience significant further dilution.
+Because of our significant losses to date and limited tangible assets, we do not fit traditional credit lending criteria, which could make it difficult for us to obtain loans or to access the capital markets.
 As a result of the foregoing factors, there is substantial doubt about our ability to continue as a going concern.